Graduate Degree Programs, College of Computer Studies

 Methods of Research (3 units)

-Dissertation Writing (12 units)
+Dissertation Writing and Defense (12 units)

 Total: 39 units